What is the Donut Hole?

 Important: This cost and coverage information only applies to medications included in the formulary (or prescription drug list) for the Medicare Part D Prescription Drug Plan or Medicare Advantage Prescription Drug plan you have.
 If your medication is not listed in your plan’s formulary, it will generally not be covered at all unless you can get a formulary exception.
 Also, keep in mind that formularies may change at any time; your Medicare plan will notify you if necessary.
 It’s a good idea to research all available Medicare prescription drug coverage options before enrolling in or switching plans to make sure you can get coverage for all your medications.

-Again, not every beneficiary will reach the coverage gap, and those who do can possibly find a Medicare plan with prescription drug benefits that offers more coverage during the gap.
+Again, not every beneficiary will reach the coverage gap, and those who do can possibly find a Medicare plan with prescription drug benefits that offers more coverage during the donut hole.